-This is something motocross riders already discovered years ago.
+This isn't a new idea, and motocross riders already discovered it years ago.
 Reducing fork offset had the same effect as moving the engine forward in the frame.
-You have more stability, but the steering feels better because more of the bike’s weight is biased forward, keeping the front wheel planted.
+Steering feels better because more of the bike’s weight is biased forward, keeping the front wheel planted.
 As with suspension, wide handlebars, and mullet wheel sizing, the mountain bike industry continues to apply lessons already learned with motorbikes.

 There’s an additional benefit too.
 Trail shortens as a fork compresses (the head angle steepens).
 This makes a bike less stable when it’s deep in its travel.
 Because a reduced offset fork has more trail at full extension, it has more trail at full compression too.
 More stability deep in the travel is always a good trait to have for hard-hitting enduro and downhill bikes.

-There are several trail and enduro bikes that come from the manufacturer with reduced offset forks.
-2018+ Transition SBG, 2019+ Yeti SB-series, and 2020+ Santa Cruz 29er bikes are great examples of bikes designed around reduced 42-44mm offset forks.
-Reduced offset is less common for 27.5” bikes (for now) but some brands like Transition and Yeti offer 27.5” models using reduced 37mm offset forks (27.5” bikes traditionally use 44-46mm offset forks).
+Many trail and enduro bikes are now designed around reduced 42-44mm offset forks.
+Reduced offset is less common for 27.5” bikes (for now) but some brands like Transition and Yeti are offering 27.5” models using reduced 37mm offset forks (27.5” bikes traditionally use 44-46mm offset forks).

 If you want to purchase an aftermarket fork to experiment with, FOX produces reduced 44m offset forks and RockShox produces 42mm offset forks for 29” wheels; 37mm offset forks are available for 27.5” wheels.

 The first reduced-offset fork I tried was an aftermarket 44mm offset FOX 36.
-I purchased it for my 2018 Santa Cruz Hightower LT.
-While waiting for it to ship, I dreamed about how this fork would turn me into a cornering machine and help me destroy all my Strava PRs.
+While waiting for it to ship, I dreamed about how this fork would turn me into a cornering machine and help me destroy Strava PRs.

 After installing the fork, I was in for a rude awakening.
-I remember dropping into an extremely steep and technical local trail and feeling like I was struggling to dodge rocks and keep things under control.
+Dropping into an extremely steep and technical local trail, I felt like I was struggling to dodge rocks and keep things under control.
 The subtle change in geometry made my timing feel slightly off.
 That first impression stuck with me.

-I got used to it after a few runs and the bike soon felt normal.
+I got used to it after a run or two and the bike soon felt normal.
 I rode the new fork for a total of eight months.
 Was I faster?
 My lackluster Strava times say not by much.
 Reducing the offset of my fork wasn’t a magic pill.
 If it improved my speed, it was marginal.

-On my last few bikes, I’ve swapped forks out several times between reduced offset and 51mm offset forks.
-Each time I get used to the new offset within a ride or two.
+If you don’t have a reduced offset fork on your bike right now, don’t lose sleep over it.
+On my last few bikes, I’ve swapped forks out several times between reduced 44m offset and 51mm offset forks.
+Each time I get used to the new offset within a few runs.
 In my experience, you simply adapt to whatever you’re using.
 If you practice enough with whatever you have, you will get faster.
 That's the truth.

 My current enduro bike has a 51mm offset fork because The Pro’s Closet offered them at a great discount.
-I’m used to how it handles now, and I see no reason to change it yet.
-I'm pretty much sold on the idea of reduced offset forks, but since it's not life-changing, there's no need to spend money if your current set-up works fine.
+I’m used to how it handles, and I see no reason to change it yet.
+I am sold on the idea of reduced offset forks, but since it's not life-changing, there's no need to spend money if your current set-up works fine.
 If my current fork gets damaged, or I decide to buy a new bike, I will choose a 42mm or 44mm offset fork just to give myself a little mental boost.